Compendium solar spectrum formation: NLS+NLW+NLT chromosphere spectrum

 This IBIS--SDO blinker represents an active-region counterpart to the final {\tt showex} inspection of the quiet-Sun SST and SDO sequences in my \href{https://robrutten.nl/rrweb/sdo-demo/instruction.html}{alignment practical}.
 These two solar displays are utterly different.
 The SST set is a time sequence of a small quiet coronal-hole field with only some network.
 The IBIS set is only a single snapshot, not permitting time-delay cause-and-effect sequence inspection, but shows a larger active-region field containing dense unipolar plage, mossy plage \rrendnote{moss}{note:moss}{ ``Spongy'' active-region plage showing many short loops and bright footpoints interspersed with darker patches at small scales in 171\,\AA\ and other EUV lines (\eg\ Berger et al.\ \citeyearads{1999ApJ...519L..97B}, \citeyearads{1999SoPh..190..409B}, \citeads{1999SoPh..190..419D}, \citeads{2000ApJ...537..471M}, \citeads{2003ApJ...590..502D}). \citetads{2020ApJ...903...68P} differentiate moss and outflow regions in active-region plage where the latter likely contribute to the slow wind and non-CME FIP generation (\linkadspage{2020arXiv201008517R}{170}{Fig.\,8.8} of \citeads{2021LNP...978.....R}; \rrref{endnote}{note:FIP}).}, a large regular spot, active-region filaments, and even a small flare originating in the spot which behaves as a CBP with loop brightening and feet heating.
 Blinking these images represents a vivid course in active-region phenomenology and also exhibits aspects discussed above \rrendnote{IBIS--SDO active-region blinker}{note:IBIS}{ \href{https://robrutten.nl/rrweb/rjr-pubstuff/lar-2/ibismosaicblinker.pdf} {Download here}.
-I made it in 2011 while teaching this course at LMSAL (Palo Alto) and displayed it ever since in my teaching escapades.
-Most of these images have enhanced grey scales\footnote{Real scientists do not fake-color intensity scenes.} by bytescaling the square root or the square of the measured intensity plus clipping.
+I made it in 2011 courtesy K.P.\,Reardon while teaching this course at LMSAL (Palo Alto) and displayed it ever since in my teaching escapades.
+Most of these images have enhanced grey scales\footnote{Real scientists do not fake-color intensity scenes: our eyes are good at appreciating many shades of grey.
+When color-coding graphs consider that colleagues may have difficulty distinguishing red and/or green.} by bytescaling the square root or the square of the measured intensity plus clipping.
 All have a small area near center magnified four times in the upper-right corner for more detailed blinking.

 Here are my inventory and tentative interpretations (better blink yourself! -- how in \rrref{footnote}{note:pageblink}):

 {\em HMI Stokes $I$\,--\,$V$ (p1\,--\,p2)\/}: Stokes\,$I$ shows only granules, pores and the spot, not the network and plage seen in Stokes\,$V$ (higher resolution would show abnormal granulation in plage).
 Plage brightens in such continuum sampling only near the limb, from MC transparency in slanted viewing (righthand cartoon in \linkrjrpage{2020LingAstRep...1R}{91}{Fig.\,73} of \href{https://robrutten.nl/rrweb/rjr-pubs/2020LingAstRep...1R.pdf}{LAR-1}).
 The flare is along connections from the spot to opposite polarity in the sunspot moat (blink p2\,--\,p6).